mrsujan06/mini-money-android-technical-task/README.md

 ## Part B

+Code are organised in MVP Artitecture.
+I chose MVP Artitecture mainly for separation of concern aswel as it is easier for testing as all the business logic will be in presenter.
+Presenter gets the data from the model and pass it to the view.

-- Code are organised in MVP artitecture.All the entities are in model package , service package contain ApiService interface and Interactor for the api service, UI package contain Activity , presenter and view interface for all the three screens and dagger package contain app component and module.
+All the entities are in model package , service package contain ApiService interface and Interactor for the api service, UI package contain Activity , presenter and view interface for all the three screens and dagger package contain app component and module.
+ApiInteractor is used to interact with the Api.

 Libraries used for this application Retrofit, RxJava2 and Dagger2.